 |Features and Specs|

 |Lux Rating||Not given|

 Wireless Backup Camera System: The Garmin BC 35 wireless backup camera works with select Garmin GPS navigators to provide a clear view behind your vehicle as you attempt to back up.
 A backup camera helps you easily spot vehicles, pedestrians, pets, and other hard-to-see obstructions behind your vehicle to minimize the risk of "blind zone" accidents whenever your vehicle is moving in reverse.
 On-screen guidance lines help you more easily gauge the distance to obstacles in view.
 The camera is connected to a Wi-Fi transmitter, which wirelessly transmits the camera footage directly to the GPS device.
 The BC 35 includes the backup camera, camera mounting bracket, wireless transmitter, and about 16-1/2 feet of cable.

-Compatibility: The BC 35 is only compatible with the following Garmin devices (which are sold separately):
+Compatibility: The BC 35 is compatible with select Garmin devices, including the following:

 - dēzl 780 LMT-S